nathan-andosen/ng-app-best-practices/README.md

 8. __Use composition over inhertiance__
     * Where possible, try and use composition instead of inheritance.
     * There are multiple ways to accomplish this with Javascript / Typescript.
 One way is to just add properties on a class that are set to other classes, [example found here](src/app/core/models/user/user.model.ts).
 Another way is to use a mixin style, [example found here](src/app/core/models/maths/maths.model.ts).
+9. __Code splitting__
+    * You should use code splitting when you application is quite large.
+    * If you use the application structure detailed below, you can split the code using Angular lazy loaded routes.
+View the diagram below in the Application Structure.

 ## Application Structure